St. Regis New York: Later reviews

 The St. Regis remained popular in the late 20th century.
 In 1962, Irene Corbally Kuhn wrote for Town and Country: "When hotels everywhere are going in for plastic longevity and jealously measuring every foot of space for its commercial return, the St. Regis is still selling elegance."
 Upon the hotel's 60th anniversary in 1964, the Times wrote that the hotel was known as the "grand dame of East 55th Street".
 After the 1991 renovation, a Times critic wrote, "On the one hand, there is sure-handed preservation of what has always had something of the quality of a grand Parisian apartment building. [...]
 On the other hand, late-20th-century technology is quietly ubiquitous."
 The Times also described the King Cole Bar as among the "Parises and Romes of hotel bars".
 A writer for the Montreal Gazette wrote: "Maxfield Parrish's King Cole mural in the bar looks fresher than ever; and the Watteau rooms on the second floor are worth a snoop."
 A reporter for USA Today called the first floor "an explosion of marble" and said that "even the little things at the St. Regis are high class".

 Describing the hotel's service, Terry Trucco of the Times wrote in 1991 that the St. Regis was, "in short, a wonderful blend of landmark preservation and late-20th-century technology, with dozens of delightful details.
 Among the best: the St. Regis initials embossed on every door knob, brass window handle and carved on every air vent."
 A Wall Street Journal critic wrote in 2000 that "the St. Regis positively gleams with marble, gilt and crystal" and that the "heavily international clientele has an elegant look, but when enough of the elite set pack in, the popular lobby lounge can be uncomfortable, noisy and smoky."
 Similarly, USA Today wrote in 2003: "A hipster's palace this isn't.
 Some might even call it stuffy."
 Another Times critic said: "It struck me that for people of a certain age, and I am one, it is an exquisite representation of grand hotels imagined as a child."

 Architectural writer Christopher Gray said the St. Regis was "opulent, even showy" when compared with the neighboring Gotham (now Peninsula) Hotel.
 The Times said the St. Regis and Gotham hotels, along with the University Club Building, "formed the core of a new elegant precinct of Fifth Avenue before the building of the Plaza Hotel to the north and Rockefeller Center to the south".
+The hotel ranked 16th among 150 buildings in the American Institute of Architects' 2007 survey List of America's Favorite Architecture.